 Medical Practices:

-Tier 1: HIPAA-compliant practice management system + Calendar + SMS reminders
+- Tier 1: Secure practice management system + Calendar + SMS reminders

-Why this order: HIPAA compliance is non-negotiable, so you need a compliant practice management system from day one.
+Why this order: Data security is non-negotiable, so you need a compliant practice management system from day one.
 Calendar reduces appointment booking phone tag.
 SMS reminders reduce costly no-shows.

 Why this order: Real estate is all about lead nurturing, so CRM is Tier 1.
 Calendar books showings.
 SMS/Email keeps leads warm.
 Everything else is optimization.